QiaoYang-CV/MTFusion/README.md

 #### Qualitative comparison.

+Qualitative comparison of MTFusion with 13 state-of-the-art methods on the ``00634D" image pair from the MSRS dataset
 <img src="/Result/MSRS_Result1.jpg" width="700" align=center />
 <img src="/Result/MSRS_Result2.jpg" width="700" align=center />

+Qualitative comparison of MTFusion with 13 state-of-the-art methods on the ``FILR\_00977" image pair from the RoaScene dataset.
 <img src="/Result/RoadScene_Result1.jpg" width="700" align=center />

+Qualitative comparison of MTFusion with 13 state-of-the-art methods on the ``02816" image pair from the M3FD dataset.
 <img src="/Result/M3FD_Result1.jpg" width="700" align=center />

 #### Quantitative comparison.